Fort Lauderdale airport shooting: Perpetrator

 While in Alaska, Santiago worked as a security guard for a private company, where he was described as being "quiet and solitary."
 He became increasingly violent over the following year.
 In January 2016, Santiago was arrested and charged with assault in an incident involving his girlfriend in Anchorage, Alaska.
 Police alleged that Santiago yelled at her, broke down the door, and choked her.
 The case resulted in a deferred prosecution agreement, and a domestic violence temporary protection order had expired.

 Santiago was subsequently scheduled to appear by telephone for sentencing in the domestic violence case in mid-April 2017.

-Santiago visited the FBI field office in Anchorage in November 2016 and reported that the U.S. government was controlling his mind and making him watch online videos by the Islamic State of Iraq and the Levant, and that he was being forced to join that group by the CIA.
+Santiago visited the FBI field office in Anchorage in November 2016, telling the FBI that the U.S. government was controlling his mind and making him watch online videos by the Islamic State of Iraq and the Levant, and that he was being forced to join that group by the CIA.
 He said that he was hearing voices in his head telling him to commit acts of violence, but he also said that he was in control and did not intend to hurt anyone.
 The FBI urged him to seek mental health treatment, and notified the local police who detained him and took him to a medical facility for a mental health evaluation.
 He was later investigated by the FBI, which discovered no links to terrorism or any violation of laws occurring during the Alaska incident.
-Alaska police took his handgun from him due to the incident, holding it for twenty nine days, but returned it in December because Santiago had not been convicted of a serious crime, involuntarily committed to a mental institution, or adjudicated as mentally defective.

-His weapon was not seized by the FBI, nor was he prevented from checking it for a flight, according to Karen Loeffler, the Alaska U.S. Attorney.
-She said federal law requires someone to be “adjudicated” as mentally ill before they can be kept from flying with a firearm.
-“This is not somebody that would have been prohibited, based on the information that they had,” she said of the Anchorage Police Department and the F.B.I.
-“We’re a country of laws, and they operate within them.”
+Alaska police took his handgun from him due to the incident and held it for 20 days before returning it in December because Santiago had not been convicted of a serious crime, involuntarily committed to a mental institution, or adjudicated as mentally defective.
 He had also been dismissed as a security guard at Signal 88 Security on November 15, due to his mental health problems.